Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Related Work

 \subsection{Referring Video Object Segmentation}

-R-VOS refers to segmenting specific objects from video frames based on the given text descriptions.
+\textbf{Text-guided video object segmentation.} R-VOS refers to segmenting specific objects from video frames based on the given text prompts~\cite{ URVOS,liu2022cmpc,miao2023spectrum,hui2021collaborative,liang2021clawcranenet,YOFO,wu2022multi}.
 Gavrilyuk~\textit{et al.}~\cite{GavrilyukGLS18} first explore R-VOS and propose to encode linguistic clues as dynamic filters for visual features.
-To handle complex sentences, subsequent works widely adopt cross-modal attention mechanisms.
-For example, Wang~\textit{et al.}~\cite{wang2019acan} employs an asymmetric cross-modal attention mechanism to mitigate linguistic variation.
-Ning~\textit{et al.}~\cite{prpe} introduce polar positional encoding and polar attention module to enhance the representation of positional relations in the referring text.
-In addition to multi-modal representation, some works explore incorporating temporal cues for boosting performance.
-For example, Ye~\textit{et al.}~\cite{ye2021referring} propose a cross-frame self-attention module to capture the temporal context in consecutive frames.
-Ding~\textit{et al.}~\cite{LBDT} adopt a dual-stream architecture to highlight the spatial-temporal features in multiple frames.
+To handle complex sentences, subsequent works widely adopt cross-modal attention mechanisms~\cite{vaswani2017attention}.
+For example, Wang~\textit{et al.}~\cite{wang2019acan} employ an asymmetric cross-modal attention mechanism.
+Ning~\textit{et al.}~\cite{prpe} introduce polar positional encoding and polar attention module to enhance the representation of positional relations in the text.
+To explore incorporating temporal cues and boost performance, Ye~\textit{et al.}~\cite{ye2021referring} propose a cross-frame self-attention module to capture the temporal context in consecutive frames.
+Ding~\textit{et al.}~\cite{LBDT} adopt a dual-stream architecture to highlight the spatial-temporal features.

-Recently, transformer-based methods have been used in R-VOS tasks.
-For example, Ding~\textit{et al.}~\cite{vlt} employ referring text to generate dynamic queries.
-Drawing inspiration from~\cite{DETR,DeformableDETR,VISTR}, MTTR~\cite{MTTR} employs an instance-level segmentation transformer to process multimodal features and selects the optimal prediction for the referent object.
-With a similar pipeline, ReferFormer~\cite{ReferFormer} leverages the linguistic expressions as decoder queries to attend to relevant regions in video frames.
-Some other works propose special language usage.
-For example, Gao~\textit{et al.}~\cite{DMFormer} interact visual features with different syntactic components to effectively harness textual cues.
-Most recently, Wu~\textit{et al.}~\cite{wu2023online} design a cross-frame query propagation to transform matching instance queries into subsequent frames.
+Recently, Transformer-based methods have been used in R-VOS.
+For instance, Ding~\textit{et al.}~\cite{vlt} employ referring text to generate dynamic queries.
+MTTR~\cite{MTTR} employs an instance-level segmentation transformer inspired by~\cite{DETR,DeformableDETR,VISTR}.
+ReferFormer~\cite{ReferFormer} leverages the linguistic prompts as decoder queries to attend to relevant regions in video frames.
+Most recently, Wu~\textit{et al.}~\cite{wu2023online} designed a cross-frame query propagation to transform matching instance queries into subsequent frames.

-In prior works, a common aspect is that their dynamic filter or attention-based approaches are limited to processing textual expressions.
-Therefore, the previous R-VOS paradigms hinder the applications in specific scenarios that only allow interaction via audio, \textit{e.g.}, autonomous driving, and service robotics.
-Unlike existing methods, our proposed universal model can handle both text and speech for a broader range of applications.
-Additionally, our attention mechanism ensures that three different modalities, \textit{i.e.}, audio, text, and visual, achieve effective interactions and complementary information exchange between two different referring expressions.